• Drone

 Thinking about joining the fun?

-In addition to all of the fun-filled adventures, camp will introduce rising 7th and 8th graders to the independent school ecosystem and encourage them to take agency to and through their high school experience.
+In addition to all of the fun-filled adventures, camp will introduce rising 7th and 8th graders to activities in Ethnic Studies, Social Justice, self-reflection and self-empowerment.
 Below are some of the characteristics of a likely match for this program:

 Your child...